I’ve seen a lot of unhappy candidates on LinkedIn recently and a pretty vociferous debate around the role that recruiters play in the hiring process.

 In an ideal world, there wouldn’t be financial constraints.
 We’d all have limitless resources and hiring companies wouldn’t have budgets and you could name your price.
 Unfortunately, the reality is slightly different.

-Corporates often have salaries that are tied into job grades and / or budgets often have a pre-prescribed allocation where salary costs are concerned.
+Corporates often have salaries that are tied to job grades and/or budgets often have a pre-prescribed allocation where salary costs are concerned.

 An interview process is a substantial investment of time.
 It’s an investment of your time, a hiring manager's time and our time.
 Out of respect, the last thing we want is for everyone to invest a month or longer into a process only to be disappointed by the outcome.